 We do not need FTP server, Tomcat server and Webalizer, so you can go ahead and uncheck those options.
 Next follow the on screen instructions to complete the installation.

-Step 2: Start XAMPP Control Panel
+Step 2: Start up the XAMPP Control Panel

 Somehow my installation of XAMPP does not add the program to the start menu or Desktop icon.
 If you have a similar problem, locate the XAMPP installation folder you defined during the installation process.
 By default, it should be located at C:\XAMPP.
 Locate the file xampp-control.exe.